Short Stories from Mumbai

 Traveling through a metropolitan area with more than 20 million people shoves all the associated problems right in your face — transportation, jobs, waste, sanitation and pollution among them.
 I couldn’t help but compare and contrast Mumbai with Tokyo — a larger city with a far more robust infrastructure accommodating a metropolitan population of more than 38 million.
 These are two of the world’s largest cities but they are vastly different in their complexions.
 Tokyo is clean and efficient, with an underlying etiquette that maintains control.
 Mumbai is dirty and loud, with a relentless bustle that cannot be avoided.
 But in the middle of it all, glimpses of beauty are everywhere — like the architecture of Victoria Terminus or the care taken in displaying a basket of vegetables.

-Mark Twain said, “Travel is fatal to prejudice, bigotry and narrow-mindedness…” I think travel is also fatal to judgement.
-For everything I saw and experienced in Mumbai, I have no judgement.
-I think the people of Mumbai are doing the very best they can in the conditions they’re living in, some of which are heartbreaking.
+The people of Mumbai are doing the best they can in the conditions they’re living in, some of which are heartbreaking.
 The people I met were lovely — curious, engaging, gracious and smiling.
 And they’re brilliant at dealing with horrendous traffic (and an unexpected currency crisis!) with grace and compromise.
 Try taking a taxi from the Gate of India to Powai around 7:00 p.m. (with no small change!) and you’ll see what I mean.

-From the broadest perspective, Mumbai scared me.
+From the broadest perspective, Mumbai overwhelmed me.
 At the closest interactions, Mumbai endeared me.
 These are the short stories in between.

 Finding Myself in Dharavi

 If you’ve seen Slumdog Millionaire, you probably know of Dharavi — Mumbai’s largest slum and one of the most densely populated places on the planet with between 700,000 to 1,000,000 residents in less than one square mile (2.1 sq. km).
 I toured some of Dharavi with Reality Tours.
 (Their tour is not for photography, only for education and they give back to Dharavi through Reality Gives.)
-At first thought, touring a slum might seem sad and exploitive but seeing Dharavi was one of the most enlightening experiences for me in Mumbai.
+Seeing Dharavi was one of the most enlightening experiences for me in Mumbai.
 Dharavi hums with productivity — from recycling (plastic mostly, sorted by color and melted into pellets) to pottery to the production of nearly all the poppadoms served in Mumbai.
-Trash is a huge problem in Mumbai and, were it not for the recycling happening in Dharavi, I can’t imagine how much worse it would be.
+Trash is a huge problem in Mumbai and, were it not for the recycling happening in Dharavi, it would be much worse.

 People living and working in Dharavi come from all over India, in search of good jobs and wages they can send home.
 The economic output of Dharavi is more than USD $500 million annually.
 Hazardous working conditions leave a lot to be desired, but many jobs in Dharavi are coveted and kept in the family.
 For instance, if a man from Himal Pradesh who works in scrap metal suddenly needs to go home, he’ll send a family member to take his place until he can return.